fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===
+* [2023.02] Congratulations to Shuang for successfully defending her PhD thesis!
+She will join University of Exeter as a postdoctoral researcher.
-* [2023.02] Our recent work "Learn to rotate: Part orientation for reducing support volume via generalizable reinforcement learning" has been accepted for publication in IEEE Transactions on Industrial Informatics!
+* [2023.02] Our recent work [Learn to rotate: Part orientation for reducing support volume via generalizable reinforcement learning](https://ieeexplore.ieee.org/abstract/document/10054468) has been accepted for publication in IEEE Transactions on Industrial Informatics!
 Joint work with colleagues at EPSRC Future Advanced Metrology Hub in the University of Huddersfield.
 * [2023.02] Call for papers: [Special Issue: Artificial Intelligence (AI) for Smart Energy and Mobility](https://www.mdpi.com/journal/energies/special_issues/23X4D4V1O9) with Energies.
 Submission deadline: 14 December 2023.
 * [2023.02] Our invited paper [Customised Multi-Energy Pricing: Model and Solutions](https://www.mdpi.com/1996-1073/16/4/2080) has been published in Energies!
 Well done Qiuyi!
 * [2023.02] Our work [Process Knowledge-guided Autonomous Evolutionary Optimization for Constrained Multi-objective Problems](https://ieeexplore.ieee.org/abstract/document/10040230) has been accepted for publication in IEEE Transactions on Evolutionary Computation!